keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 \end{epigraphs}

-## Introduction

 In Aristotle's day, there was no assumed divide between nature and normativity.
 John McDowell cites this "anti-dualism" or original unity as one of the benefits of studying Greek thought.
 Where modern thought is so often characterized by fundamental dualisms (mind/matter, nature/normativity, self/other, science/ethics), the worldview of Aristotle and even Plato could account for distinction without division and union without confusion.

 Ethics is, if nothing else, the domain of the normative.
 The good and bad, the desirable and despicable, the worthy and unworthy are "fraught with ought."
 A virtue ethicist is likely to tell the kind of story that indicates the kind of person I *ought* to become or avoid becoming, and the kinds of things *I ought* to pursue (like friendship) or avoid (like ignorance and intolerance).
 A virtue ethicist is likely to commend certain traits of mind and character as constituting a truly human and truly worthwhile life.
 Such traits might include wisdom, courage, and patience.
 Oddly enough, the longer one listens to a virtue ethicist, the less one thinks such traits are *natural*.
 High ethical aspirations come to sound far-off, perhaps almost other-worldly.

-Scientific naturalism, on the other hand, is the domain of the descriptive.
+Nature, on the other hand, is the domain of the descriptive.
+According to scientific naturalism, nature includes everything that is the case and that can be studied by the sciences.
 The scientific naturalist cares for what *is the case* above all else, and what can be shown to be the case using the whole suite of methods belonging various scientific disciplines such as physics, chemistry, evolutionary biology, and so on.
 Observation, empirical hypotheses, and empirical testing are prized above all else.
 Hence, the scientific naturalist's attitude toward social science research is likely to be ambivalent.
 People's behavior can be quantified and recorded but people themselves are either too complex or too crazy to be captured in a scientific account quite as neatly as Red Giant stars or oceanic phytoplankton.
 At best, psychologists, sociologists, and anthropologists can offer interpretations based on extensive observation of human subjects.

 There is an assumed divide between humans and the rest of nature.
 Are humans natural?
 If not, then what are we?
 If so, then why is it so especially tricky to understand ourselves.

 The ethical naturalist enters the conversation at this juncture with a fascinating suggestion: perhaps human beings are animals of a peculiar sort.
 Human beings are distinguished by their powers of reasoning but remain fundamentally continuous with the rest of the items on the cosmic inventory list.
 Hence, even though the normative domain is human it need not be *exclusively* human.

 Is it possible to be an ethical naturalist?
-Must one choose between non-natural norms and non-ethical nature?
-Many neo-Aristotelian writers answer a definitive *'No'*.
+Is it possible to break down the prejudicial divide between non-natural norms and non-ethical nature?
+Many neo-Aristotelian writers answer a definitive *'Yes'*.
 It is possible to be an ethical naturalist; it is possible to develop a plausible account that includes both our best scientific understanding of what *humanity is* along with our best ethical understanding of what *human beings can and ought to become*.
 This dissertation moves toward that goal.

 ## My View